chubbymaggie/fossa-docs/src/md/integrating-code/ruby.md

  - `Gemfile`
  - `Gemfile.lock`

-FOSSA will find any package available on [www.rubygems.org](http://www.rubygems.org)
+FOSSA will find any package available on [www.rubygems.org](http://www.rubygems.org), and also works with private sources as well.

-We use the [rubygems.org weekly data dumps](https://rubygems.org/pages/data) to gather info on all gems.

 ## Private Packages